 - Ask for this information both when your medicines are prescribed and when you receive them.
-See the box below for a list of questions you should ask about your prescription.

 Talk to your pharmacist.

-Take responsibility for your health care.
+Take charge of your health care.

 - Speak up if you have questions or concerns.
 You have a right to question anyone who is involved with your care.